A New Chapter in Ministry

 gaining access to resources and resource people who might accompany and aid them in implementation.

-Building on the first two courses of Engaging God's Future, participants will learn how to implement strategies for missions to sustain and revitalize congregational ministry.
+This course is the third of the Engaging God's Future series.
+While it picks up after the Discernment course, it is designed to stand alone.
+Participants will learn how to implement strategies for missions to sustain and revitalize congregational ministry.
 This course examines possible missional formations such as geographical parishes, shared ministries, ministry cooperatives, other creative adaptations, and the actions that can bring them to reality.

 Dialog Works practices "graceconomics."
 You will be invoiced the full amount but asked to pay the amount you are able to afford.

 Those completing the course, including the final project, will be awarded 2.4 CEUs from Dialog Works and Wartburg Theological Seminary.

 Peter is founder of Dialog Works and the Director of the Engaging God's Future training.
 Learn more about Peter here.